Laraass/clock-it/README.md

 # Clock IT

-Clock IT is a REST API for time tracking.
+Clock IT is a REST API for time reporting.
 Users can create, read, update, and delete time reports.
 The API is built using Node.js, Express, MongoDB, and TypeScript.
 Authentication is implemented with JWT.

 **Visit the deployed page**: